-I am super excited to share today’s project!!!
+I am super excited to share today’s project, a DIY wood Christmas tree!!!
 I knew I just had to do some kind of DIY woodworking project for the holidays, but I wanted to keep it more simple.

 Well, I kept seeing all kinds of wood Christmas trees everywhere, which I loved, and in my creative overload of project ideas running through my mind for holiday project planning, I came up with a new concept twist: DIY wood Christmas tree mason jar sconce!

 What I love about these wood Christmas tree mason jar sconces is that they can be used as a wall sconce or table sconce!
 Or you could even place something else on them instead of a candle in a jar, such as a little vase with some festive flowers or greenery.
 So, they are great for rustic, holiday decor or as a budget-friendly, homemade gift idea!
 It cost me less than $10 to make two of them.

 It’s a good thing I liked geometry because figuring out the exact angle cuts and dimensions for these wood Christmas trees took longer than I’d like!
 Once I figured it out though, it was a breeze to make the second one (I made two)!

 I also created my first ever DIY video tutorial with this project, which I’ve shared below!!

 Note, this post contains affiliate links for convenience.

 How to Make a DIY Wood Christmas Tree Mason Jar Sconce:

 *Final size of the DIY Wood Christmas Tree is about 10 1/2″ tall x 9 3/4 wide.